-This is a classic Halloween craft, the addition of cutting is a great way to get some fine motor and hand eye coordination hidden into the crafty fun.
+This is a classic paper plate jack o lantern Halloween craft, the addition of cutting is a great way to get some fine motor and hand eye coordination hidden into the crafty fun.
 My son loved the cutting so much he said ” You do the sticky tape” when it came time to add the crepe paper to the craft.
 He was having fun , who am I to interrupt that?
-This easy Halloween craft can be adapted for tiny ones as well, simply have them finger paint!
-After the craft don’t miss the simple fun game we played, and played and played!
+This easy Halloween craft can be adapted for tiny ones as well, simply have them finger paint. fter the craft don’t miss the simple fun game we played, and played and played.

 - Gather your materials.
 You will need a paper plate, a marker, some orange paint, scissors, black party streamers or tissue paper, double stick tape, and some green paper.